different bedrock shapes different topography, and helps define the physiographic regions of Virginia

 Virginia wasn't always where it is today.
 Plate tectonics theory says we're moving west towards Japan at perhaps one inch (2.3cm or 23mm) per year.
 Different parts of North America are moving at different rates, and in slightly different directions.
 According to the UNAVACO Plate Motion Calculator, the Fairfax campus of George Mason University is moving at 14.49mm/year (1.5cm/year), heading north at 1.68mm/year and west at 14.39mm/year.1

-The topography of Virginia was formed through a series of continental collisions that created vast mountain ranges in Virginia, and the ancestral Appalachian Mountains may have been 20,000 feet high 200 million years ago.2
+The topography of Virginia was formed through a series of continental collisions that created vast mountain ranges in Virginia.
+The modern Blue Ridge and the "mountains" to the west are tiny, compared to the ancestral Appalachian Mountains created with Africa and North America collided 300 million years ago.
+The original Appalachian were located roughly where I-95 is located today, far east of the current Blue Ridge.
+Those original Appalachians may have been 20,000 feet high or higher.2

-The collisions that created tall mountain ranges in Virginia were followed by erosion that etched away those mountains.
-The eroded sediments have created the flat Appalachian Plateau west of Virginia, and the flat Coastal plain east of I-95.
-The shorelines of the Atlantic Ocean and Gulf Coast have changed as the mountains washed away, and as sea level has changed.
+The collisions that created tall mountain ranges in Virginia were followed by erosion that has etched away those mountains.
+The eroded sediments have created the flat Appalachian Plateau west of Virginia, and the flat Coastal Plain east of I-95.
+The shorelines of the Atlantic Ocean and Gulf Coast have changed as the mountains washed away and as sea level has changed.

-To understand why there are individual ridges in some places and valleys in others, it helps to know the history of those collisions.
-And since the locations of towns, highways, even soccer fields is determined in part by the geology of Virginia, it helps to understand the bedrock and the topography if you want to understand the people and the culture of the state.
-(Could we have mountain music or "mountain dew" - moonshine whisky - without mountains?)
+To understand why there are individual ridges in some places and valleys in others, it helps to know the history of three major mountain-building events when chunks of silica-rich crust - even an entire continent - collided with Virginia.
+Since the locations of towns, highways, even soccer fields is determined in part by the geology of Virginia, it helps to understand the bedrock and the topography if you want to understand the people and the culture of the state.
+Could we have mountain music or "mountain dew" (moonshine whiskey) without mountains?

 The links below provide an overview of Virginia's rocks and ridges.
-For the solidly-scientific perspective, see The Geology of Virginia from William and Mary, and The Geological Evolution of Virginia and the Mid-Atlantic Region from James Madison University.
+For the solidly-scientific perspective, see The Geology of Virginia (from William and Mary), and The Geological Evolution of Virginia and the Mid-Atlantic Region (developed originally at James Madison University).

 topography of Eastern United States